SDK for JavaScript Reference Guide

 This SDK simplifies development for publishers who want to build their own customized EUID integration.
 The following table shows the functions it supports.

-Encrypt Raw EUID to EUID Token | Decrypt EUID Token to Raw EUID | Generate EUID Token from Personal Data | Refresh EUID Token | Map Personal Data to Raw EUIDs | Monitor Rotated Salt Buckets |
+| Encrypt Raw EUID to EUID Token | Decrypt EUID Token to Raw EUID | Generate EUID Token from Personal Data | Refresh EUID Token | Map Personal Data to Raw EUIDs | Monitor Rotated Salt Buckets |

-— | — | ✅ | ✅ | — | — |
+| — | — | ✅ | ✅ | — | — |

-Sample Implementation
+Sample Implementations

-For a sample implementation with associated documentation, see:
+For sample implementations with associated documentation, see:

-- Code and docs
+- Code

-- Running site: Client-Side EUID SDK Integration Example.
+- Running site: Client-Side EUID Integration Example

 API Permissions